Visit our travel agent friends at MEI Travel

 Overhead view of Oasis Class ship

 Royal Caribbean offers cruises around the world on more than two dozen ships that will provide a great family vacation.
-Wonder of the Seas is the newest ship in Royal Caribbean's fleet, but does that make it the best ship?
+Utopia of the Seas is the newest ship in Royal Caribbean's fleet, but does that make it the best ship?
 Is the oldest ship necessarily the worst ship?

 Read moreI sailed on Royal Caribbean’s newest and oldest cruise ships: here's what it's like to cruise on each